holt-rogers/Connect4-Bot/README.md

 # Connect4-Bot

-PREFACE: This code was made as a highschool project and is very poorly written.
+WARNING: This code was made as a highschool project and is very poorly written.
 Do not replicate any of the coding practices in this repo.

 A Connect-4 bot made in python with pygame.